 FCFC is a recent addition and is basically similar to ASA with more command options.

-SCS is an EBCDIC format from IBM systems which includes dozens of formatting codes.
+SCS is an EBCDIC format from IBM systems that includes dozens of formatting codes.
 RPM converts SCS input to text markup.
-In fact, the full feature list for text markup is based on the capabilities of SCS input, for instance, the ability to set font name and size, turn bold on and off, adjust the font cell, and quite a few more.
+The full feature list for text markup is based on the capabilities of SCS input, for instance, the ability to set font name and size, turn bold on and off, adjust the font cell, and quite a few more.